TanStack/router/docs/src/pages/docs/overview.md

 - Parsing/Serialization.
 I'm talking about full-customization here; BYO stringifier/parser.
 - Immutability & Structural Sharing.
 This one is tricky to explain, but essentially it will save you from the inevitable infinite side-effect rerenders.
 - Compression & Readablity.
 While not out-of-the-box, this is usually desired, so making it simple to get should be as simple as including a library.
-- Low-level declarative APIs to manipulate query state (thing `<Link>`, `<Navigate>` and `useNavigate`).
+- Low-level declarative APIs to manipulate query state (think `<Link>`, `<Navigate>` and `useNavigate`).
 This is one where most routers can't or won't go.
 To do this correctly, you have to buy into your search-param APIs whole-sale at the core of the architecture and provide them as a consistent experience through the entire library.

 Let's just say React Location doesn't skimp on search params.
 It handles all of this out of the box and goes the extra mile!

 ### Client-side Navigational Suspense

-Popularized by frameworks like [Next.js](https://nextjs.org) and now [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** has become an expectation of almost every SSR-based routing APIs.
+Popularized by frameworks like [Next.js](https://nextjs.org) and now [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** has become an expectation of almost every SSR-based routing API.
 I believe this capability, while intuitive in an SSR environment, is not exclusive to it and definitely has a place in the client-side routing world.

 React Location provides first-class support for specifying arbitrary asynchronous dependencies for your routes and will asynchronously suspend navigation rendering until these dependencies are met.